 Jeffrey Epstein contact names released by court.
 Here are key takeaways from the unsealed documents.

-Documents that include the names of dozens of people connected to Jeffrey Epstein, including business associates and accusers, among others, were made public on Wednesday, Jan.
+Documents that include the names of more than 100 people connected to Jeffrey Epstein, including business associates and accusers, among others, were made public on Wednesday, Jan.
 3, following a federal judge's December ruling that the information be unsealed.

+More than 900 pages of mostly unredacted documents were released Wednesday.
+Much of the information has been previously reported, and many of those whose names are mentioned are not accused of any wrongdoing.

 The release of the names stems from a now-settled defamation lawsuit brought in 2015 by Virginia Giuffre, who accused British socialite Ghislaine Maxwell of enabling her abuse by Epstein.